VikenHadavani/summerintership2024_D23IT168/README.md

 ### *25th May 2024*
 - *AWS Bootcamp Live Session*: Basics of Amazon Web Services
-- On 25th may, there was a live bootcamp which Amit Arora(Security Architect at AWS) is doing for an AWS Club where entry level engineers can participate and build there AWS skills from groundsup..
+- On 25th may, there was a live bootcamp which Amit Arora sir(Security Architect at AWS) is doing for an AWS Club where entry level engineers can participate and build there AWS skills from groundsup..
 So it wasn't the start of internship but we learnt the basics of amazon web services , how it provides various functionalities to developers.
 The internsip period is of 4 weeks with focus on Labs and Practical Insights to make familiar with aws.

 # Start of Internship